allendecid/FaceLog/README.md

 100: is the confidence threshold (to filter unknown faces)

 ```
-The results will be places in a folder with a Logfaces.txt indicating the faces that where recognized, the time they where recognized and the confidence.
+The results will be placed in a folder with a Logfaces.txt file indicating the faces that where recognized, the time they where recognized and the confidence.
 Images will also be taken in the following format: 3.34sec-id1.jpg meaning it was taken on the second 3.34, with th subject id 1.